Jkhall81/Tauri-List-Tool-Desktop-App/README.md

 ## Building the application

 Build your front end first.
 Note, tauri doesn't like the @/ used in nextjs imports.
-Once your front end is built, cd into the src-tauri folder and run npm run build.
+Once your front end is built, cd into the src-tauri folder and execute npm run tauri build.
 This will give you a .exe file and a msi installer, if you are using windows.